MoltenStudios/BrayanBot/.github/README.md

 ---

-BrayanBot servers as base discord.js bot, on which developers can build their own add-ons.
+BrayanBot serves as base discord.js bot, on which developers can build their own add-ons.
 It is fully customizable - meaning with add-ons it can be turned into a moderation bot, music bot, ticket bot, and so on!
 You can enable/disable the features to your liking.
 It is a self-hosted bot - you need to host and maintain your own instance.

 <h2 align="center">👋 Join the community!</h2>